Devizes Castle: Civil War and afterwards

 In 1643, during the Civil War, the castle was occupied by Royalist troops and besieged by Parliamentary forces under Sir William Waller.
 However, three days later in the Battle of Roundway Down, Waller's army was routed by Royalist forces.
 At that time, Devizes was a base for Lord Hopton's forces.
 The castle and town remained in Royalist hands under the military governorship of Sir Charles Lloyd, the King's Chief Engineer, who defended the town against repeated attacks and bombardments by the Parliamentarians.
 In September 1645, Cromwell with large forces and heavy artillery invaded the town and laid siege to the castle, which surrendered after a bombardment by the 5,000 man Parliamentary army.
 In May 1648 the castle was dismantled following a Parliamentary Order, a process known as slighting.
-The stone used for building other local structures.
+The stone was used for building other local structures.

 The original castle (below the current castle) became a scheduled monument in 1953 based on excavations at the site.
 The Historic England report provided this information: The motte and bailey castle at Devizes survives well and is a good example of its type.
 Despite part of the remains of the original castle having been built over, the motte and the ditch are imposing features, and the relationship between castle and town can still be seen.
 Additional evidence relating to the castle has been revealed by excavation, and the unexcavated parts of the castle motte, moat and bailey will contain archaeological information and environmental evidence relating to the castle and the landscape in which it was constructed.
 There is good documentary evidence to show the history of the castle.
 Devizes Castle had its origins in about 1080 as an early Norman motte and bailey with wooden pallisade and tower ...
 The castle was used as an Italian prisoner of war camp in WW2.
 The castle has left its mark on the plan and development of the town of Devizes, where elements of the defensive system, and the way in which the town was laid out around the castle, can still be seen in the town plan today.

 In her book Northanger Abbey, written in 1803, Jane Austen referred to the town, but not the castle; in the book John Thorpe was to stop there during one of his journeys.